FlatFilers/flatfile-plugins/.changeset/chilly-dolphins-nail.md

 '@flatfile/plugin-connect-via-merge': minor
 ---

-Introduction a connect plugin for Merge.dev!
+Introduction the connect plugin for Merge.dev!